3/13/2020 Update regarding Common Room Usage

 - Be responsive and respectful to other members of the community, including Faculty Directors and staff, regarding noise level, etc.

 - Report any damage to the Property Management Office as soon as possible.
 Damage is the responsibility of the host.
-The host may be term billed for excessive cleaning expenses or damages.
+The host's tenant account may be charged for excessive cleaning expenses or damages.

 - Alcohol, in the form of beer or wine, is allowed in all common spaces of the building in small quantities (i.e. cans or bottles).

-- Spirits (whiskey, rye, vodka, gin, tequila, etc.) are not allowed at private events.
+- Spirits (whiskey, rye, vodka, gin, tequila, etc.) and drinking paraphernalia of any kind (beer bongs, shot glasses, flasks, etc). are not permitted at private events.

 - Charging attendees for alcohol at private events is prohibited, as is charging for event access.